Skip to content

 • Cisco - Privacy Benchmark Study (2025) - Highlights evolving trends in data privacy, examining the impact of regulation, investment, and the increasing role of artificial intelligence.
 Key insights reveal a paradoxical preference for local data storage despite higher trust in global providers, sustained positive impact from privacy legislation, and growing organizational focus on AI governance.

-• Drata - State of GRC (2025) - Focuses on the evolving role of Governance, Risk Management, and Compliance (GRC), transitioning from a cost center to a strategic business driver.
+• Drata - State of GRC (2025) - Focuses on the evolving role of Governance, Risk Management, and Compliance, transitioning from a cost center to a strategic business driver.
 A key finding highlights the challenges GRC teams face in balancing compliance complexity and business growth, including concerns about AI hallucinations providing improper GRC guidance.

 • Hyperproof - IT Risk and Compliance Benchmark Report (2025) - Examines the state of IT risk and compliance, focusing on the maturation of GRC programs and trends in framework adoption.
 Key findings reveal the maturing of GRC programs, evolving framework adoption, and the increasing significance of third-party risk management as a major concern.